Annor-Gyimah/ms-projects/Simple Data Assimilation/README.md

 ```

-**Step2: Make a dataframe out of the Observations, Model and the Assimilated (Filtered States Estimates)**
+**Step 2: Make a dataframe out of the Observations, Model and the Assimilated (Filtered States Estimates)**
 ```
 data = {
     "Model Data": model_data,